Users Interests are Evolving, Stay Ahead by Offering Video

 What Can be Offered Through Video?

 Offering video on your website is a must.
-It is definitely a need to have.
+It is definitely a need to have and doesn’t have to be long.
 There’s so much that you can offer through video to reach your audience in a more powerful way.
-Whether you have videos on your homepage, a subpage, or a specific designated URL, the important part to remember is to at least have a short video somewhere within your website.
-You can still have web pages with standard page content, but it’s worth it to try and convert some of your page copy into a video-based form.
+You can still have standard web pages, but it’s worth converting some of your page copy into video.

 To highlight a quick statistic of this, according to dreamgrove.com, “98% of users say they’ve watched an explainer video to learn more about a product or service.
 That is why 45% of businesses who use video marketing said that they have an explainer video on their website.
 Of those businesses, 83% said that their homepage explainer video was effective”.
 More than half of all internet users look for videos when seeking content.
 In fact, according to Google’s research, “6 out of 10 people would rather watch online videos than television”.